 While risk management in regular trading is such an important and complex topic, the same is true for spread betting.
 You want to be sure that you know how much money you have out there at any one time, so you can keep track of your orders and bets.
 Taking control of your risk profile is vital.

-Day traders tend to be very good at predicting the movement of spreads, because they spend all day staring at screens and trying to determine where the bid tick is going.
+Day traders tend to be very good at predicting the movement of spreads because they spend all day staring at screens and trying to determine where the bid tick is going.
 Watching it day after day can give an intuitive feeling to traders and investors that are always paying attention to the markets.
 So getting into spread betting can be an effective way to diversify your income stream, with the added benefit of avoiding capital gains taxes.
-Spread betters in the United Kingdom can be sitting pretty, if they are good at the game.
+Spread betters in the United Kingdom can be sitting pretty if they are good at the game.

 Many of us have read about Cars.com online or in the latest issue of USA Today.
-They’ve been endorsed by national news outlets and are most often associated with the online sale, trade and purchase of a new or used car.
+They’ve been endorsed by national news outlets and are most often associated with the online sale, trade, and purchase of a new or used car.
 What some people might not know are the actual benefits of using their website.
-The benefits are actually pretty amazing, and might be more of what you are bargaining for when it comes to buying and maintaining your car.
+The benefits are actually pretty amazing and might be more of what you are bargaining for when it comes to buying and maintaining your car.

 Benefit 1: Research Car Models

-So many times people go into a car dealership and get charged extortionate sticker prices, because they simply don’t know what a car is worth.
+So many times people go into a car dealership and get charged extortionate sticker prices because they simply don’t know what a car is worth.
 Cars.com is a great place to know exactly what you are getting, the true value of the car, and just what you should be paying for your new or used car.
 With an easy comparison on cars.com, you can look at just about every make and model you might like to buy.
 All while comparing payments and learning just how much you should put down in order to finance your next car.
-You can also review a dealer, review a car, and read others reviews for honest comparisons by consumers just like you.
+You can also review a dealer, review a car, and read other reviews for honest comparisons by consumers just like you.